What grows in low desert Arizona gardens in January? I’ll show you. All of these pictures come from my garden in Mesa, Arizona.

 - Clean-up around fruit trees.
-Decayed fruit and leaves are inviting for pests.
+Decayed fruit is inviting for pests.

 - Save all the fallen leaves.
 Simply bag leaves and let them begin to decompose; then spread on plants as leaf mulch in spring.
 If you compost, they are a great addition for the compost pile.

 What to plant in the Arizona garden in January:

 Herbs to plant in the low desert garden in January

 Plant from seed: Borage